khatiazitanishvili/mern-boardApp/README.md

 # React Web App

-This repository contains a React web application that implements a messaging system with boards and channels.
+This repository contains a full-stack social application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+That implements a messaging system with boards and channels.

 # Features